Sleep, stress and recovery

 What the evidence shows

-• Reduces self-reported stress and anxiety in 8 to 12 week trials (modest effect, NNT around 5).
+• Reduces self-reported stress and anxiety in 8 to 12 week trials (modest pooled effect versus placebo).

-• Lowers morning cortisol modestly (about 15 to 25 percent in stressed populations).
+• Lowers morning cortisol in stressed populations (about 25 to 30 percent in placebo-controlled trials).

 • Improves sleep onset and quality in some studies.